The Complete Guide to Betta Fish

 Before being introduced into Western countries and the rest of the world, the fish was known by its common name of Siamese fighting fish, which reflects the combination of its origin, Siam, and the aggressive nature of its fighting.

 The genus Betta comprises 73 species, of which the Betta Splendens became the most popular worldwide due to its exquisite nature.
-The local communities of Thailand used the name ‘plakat’ for all members of the genus Betta, which means ‘biting fish.’
+Other species within betta genus includes bubble-nest builders like B. imbellis, B. smaragdina, and B. siamorientalis, and mouth-brooding species like B. pugnax and B. ferox.

 Natural Habitats of Betta fish

-Becoming aware of the natural habitats of betta fish is crucial when they are in captivity.
+Becoming aware of the natural habitats of betta fish is crucial when keeping them in captivity.
 Understanding their natural habitats helps us create similar conditions in their aquariums, such as water temperature, pH level, and plants.
 Replicating the conditions, they are naturally adapted to, ensures a healthier environment that allows betta fish to exhibit natural behaviors and lead a stress-free life.
 Understanding the considerations for betta’s natural habitats also makes it easy for their owners to give the best care for betta fish.

-As mentioned earlier, betta fish are endemic to Southeast Asia, known for shallower waters with abundant vegetation such as marshes, floodplains, and paddy fields.
 The climatic conditions, such as water, temperature, and chemistry, change quickly in these regions, where the pH level ranges from 6.9 to 8.2, and temperature ranges from 59°F to 100°F. The regions are also vulnerable to drought, enabling the betta fish to thrive in shallow waters.

 The dense plant life offers shelter and provides a breeding ground and hunting area for small insects and larvae, which are bettas’ primary food source.
 It also protects bettas from predators and helps mitigate aggression between their males.